jtcriswell/SVA/README.md

 How to Compile SVA:
 -------------------

-Give that $SRC_ROOT is the location of the SVA source code, do the following:
+Given that $SRC_ROOT is the location of the SVA source code, do the following:

 o Build the modified Clang/LLVM compiler